pdhoward/gallery/README.md

 6. Export with `npm run export`.

-All resumes will be exported to the `pdf/` folder.
+All gallery webapps profiles are found in the assets/preview directory

 <br>